The Christmas Angel: A Family Story

 The Christmas Angel: A Family Story is a 1998 Christmas album by the band Mannheim Steamroller, their fifth Christmas album.
 The soundtrack, accompanied by the narration of Chip Davis and Olivia Newton-John, tells the story of a decorative angel that is stolen from the top of a Christmas tree by a villain called the Gargon.
 The toys under the tree will not become presents until the angel is found.
 With the toys' help, a young mother defeats the Gargon and Christmas is saved.
-The script was written by Mark Valenti.

 The story was then turned into a figure skating production titled The Christmas Angel: A Story on Ice, starring Dorothy Hamill as the mother, Elvis Stojko as the Gargon, and Tonia Kwiatkowski in the title role of the Angel.